caprosset/neighbour-food/README.md

 ## Description

-Shared platform for neighbours who would like to meet your next door person sharing a meal.
-You can host a dinner for your neighbour or attend one near you.
+Shared platform for neighbours who would like to meet their next door person over a meal.
+You can host a dinner for your neighbours or attend one near you.